Travancore royal family: Succession and Line of Succession

-The Travancore royal family follows matrilineal inheritance.
-Marumakkathayam or the matrilineal system with inheritance and succession through the sisters' children in the female line.
+The Travancore royal family follows Marumakkathayam, the matrilineal system of inheritance and succession through the ruler's sisters' children.

-The last ruling Maharajah of Travancore was Sree Chithira Thirunal Balarama Varma, died on 20 July 1991 after a stroke.
-Sree Uthradom Thirunal Marthanda Varma, the younger brother of the last ruling monarch of the Kingdom of Travancore, Maharajah Chitra Thirunal Rama Varma, died at a private hospital in the early hours on 16 December 2013.
-He was succeeded by Sree Moolam Thirunal Rama Varma, son of Maharani Karthika Thirunal Lakshmi Bayi and Lt.
-Col. Goda Varma G. V. Raja.
+The last ruling Maharajah of Travancore was Chithira Thirunal Balarama Varma, who died on 20 July 1991 after a stroke.
+His younger brother, Uthradom Thirunal Marthanda Varma, died at a private hospital in the early hours on 16 December 2013.
+He was succeeded by Moolam Thirunal Rama Varma, son of Maharani Karthika Thirunal Lakshmi Bayi and G. V. Raja.